anoma/namada/documentation/dev/src/explore/design/pos.md

 - *candidate*:
   A validator is considered for block creation and can receive delegations.

-For each validator (in any state), the system also tracks total bonded tokens as a sum of the tokens in their self-bonds and delegated bonds, less any unbonded tokens.
+For each validator (in any state), the system also tracks total bonded tokens as a sum of the tokens in their self-bonds and delegated bonds.
 The total bonded tokens determine their voting voting power by multiplication by the `votes_per_token` [parameter](#system-parameters).
 The voting power is used for validator selection for block creation and is used in governance related activities.

 #### Validator actions